LukeZGD/Legacy-iOS-Kit/README.md

 - [Identify your device here](https://ipsw.me/device-finder)
 - **iPhone 5C and iPad mini 3 devices are NOT supported!**
     - iPhone 5C can still be restored to versions that you have SHSH blobs for
-    - iPhone 4 devices also support restoring with SHSH blobs (iOS 5 and newer only)
+    - iPhone 4 devices also support restoring with SHSH blobs
 - **iPhone4Down supports the iPhone 4 GSM (iPhone3,1) only**
     - You are on your own if you attempt to restore to versions not within the supported range (except for iOS 7.1.2)